cbg-ethz/Influenza_wastewater_analysis/README.md

 Influenza A virus poses significant public health challenges, causing seasonal outbreaks and pandemics.
 Its rapid evolution motivates continuous monitoring of circulating influenza genomes to inform vaccine and antiviral development.
 Wastewater-based surveillance offers an unbiased, cost-effective approach for genomic surveillance.
 We developed a tiling amplicon primer panel for wastewater-based genomic surveillance of influenza A virus, targeting segments of the surface proteins HA, NA, and M of subtypes H1N1 and H3N2.
 Using this panel, we sequenced nucleic acid extracts from 59 Swiss wastewater samples collected at four locations during the 2022/2023 and 2023/2024 winter seasons.

-**In this repo we present the bioinformatic tools and configurations needed to generate the results presented in our publication xxx.
+**In this repo we present the bioinformatic tools and configurations needed to generate the results presented in our publication [Wastewater sequencing reveals the genomic landscape of Influenza A virus in Switzerland] (https://www.medrxiv.org/content/10.1101/2025.04.17.25325990v1).
 Furthur we provide the scripts needed to generate the figures presented in the publication.**

 ## Main analysis steps